hpai1/cse15l-lab-reports/w5-lab-report.md

 <img width="436" alt="Screen Shot 2023-03-12 at 11 14 10 AM" src="https://user-images.githubusercontent.com/69052552/224564105-14aae8a4-c12f-4a2a-bf08-ccfb5afe0f22.png">

+> New test that I wrote in the nano editor

 After typing the above test, I can hit `Ctrl + O` to save the file then `Ctlr + X` to exit the editor.
 Now, if we run the tester class again, we can see that the test failed, as expected.

 <img width="769" alt="Screen Shot 2023-03-12 at 11 17 03 AM" src="https://user-images.githubusercontent.com/69052552/224564254-0bd62169-5bf6-4014-a90d-1688b2085751.png">

+> Terminal output showing the test that I wrote failed

 In a similar fashion, I can edit the tester file to write more tests and edit the java files to fix the errors.